Notre Dame Cathedral – A masterpiece of Gothic architecture

 Eight statues representing the Queen of Sheba, Saint Peter, St Paul, King Solomon, King David, two unidentified kings and Bathsheba stand below the arches that frame the portal.

-These statues were sculpted during the restoration work of Viollet le Duc as the original statues had been destroyed during the Revolution.
+These statues were sculpted during the 19th century restoration (the original statues were destroyed during the Revolution.)

-They are separated by a column bearing the statue of St Marcel, one of the patron saints of Paris.
+Its original 13th century wooden doors are delineated by a column bearing the statue of St Marcel.

 Notre dame Cathedral – Portal of the Virgin